maitrungduc1410/react-native-zalo-kit/README.md

 > Note: when setting up Android platform for your application, it'll ask you for a `Hash key`.
 We provide you a helper function to [get that key](#get-application-hash-key-android-only)

+After that you'll get your Zalo App Key, and you'll need to use it for next sections

 ## iOS
 Run the following command to setup for iOS:
 ```